 This code states that any entity which allows a fire to start and escape to another’s property is liable to the property owner for any damages the fire causes.
 We believe SCE negligently allowed their equipment to start the Woolsey Fire, which then escaped to many other properties, damaging them.

-What We Can Recover For You
+What An Attorney Can Recover For You

 We can recover many different things for you in a Woolsey Fire lawsuit, including but not limited to: